A Reflection of “What Lies Ahead for Our Real Estate Market”

 The Bay Area has limited space to build.
 Land is the gold of Real Estate, without land you cannot build more homes.
 So if you want to own a home around here – get ready for the bidding wars.

 But if you’re a Buyer with a home to Sell first – then you’re really up for a challenge.
+But!
+We are here to help you and come up with a plan for success.

 Seller EXPECTATIONS

 • OFFER OVER LIST PRICE – sometimes even more than the Comparative Market Analysis (CMA) warrants.
 This can be frightening and can setup a Buyer for some surprises*.
-The Caton Team always prepares a CMA and gauges market activity to help a Buyer determine their right price.

 • PROOF OF FUNDS – A Buyer MUST HAVE ALL their down payment, closing costs and reserve monies ready from DAY 1!
 Not only for their bank loan approval – Buyers need proof of funds just to write a contending offer!
 To be frank, sometimes a great offer is beat out by an offer with “better” proof of funds – IE – money in the bank.

 • Each Seller and their Realtor will REQUIRE Proof of Funds to be submitted WITH the Offer.
 Meaning your Realtor needs recent copies of all your bank statements to be provided in your Offer Package to show money for the downpayment, closing costs and reserves.
 You would too if you were in the Seller seat.
 Our job as Realtors is to protect OUR Clients best interests.
 Meaning, while reviewing offers, not only does The Caton Team call each lender to verify loan strength – we also want to see Proof of Funds totaling at minimum the monies for said deal AND reserve funds which are healthy and liquid to ensure – if things go awry – there are funds to close on time.
 In other words, the strongest reserves has an impact on what is considered the “Best” offer.
 It is not always price that equates as “Best”.
-(Curious why? – Ask us anytime – it is another blog post.)
+(Curious why? – Ask us anytime – that topic is for another blog post.)

 Ok, so now you have an idea of what it takes to buy a home around here.
 Now what do you do if you have a home to sell first?
 Bear with me on this – it is the hottest topic in Real Estate today.